cdg66/BUS_figures/README.md

 ## Packet achitecture

 The packet architecture follow the same philosopy taken by the RISC-V cpu achitecture.
-Only a set of instruction is mandatory and each set is labeled by a letter.(ex.: I M C A F D Q for risc-V CPU) or a word/achronim (ex.: Zicsr).
+Only one set of instruction is mandatory and each set is labeled by a letter.(ex.: I M C A F D Q for risc-V CPU) or a word/achronim (ex.: Zicsr).
 What is different because of the nature of communication is that each layer is embeded into the payolad of layers under it.
 For example a Audio packet (A) is embeded into a Bus Protocol Identification [BPI] which is at his turn embeded into a stream package (S) which is at his turn embeded into a protocol package (S).
 Whe have structure like P(S(BPI(A))), but if that audio message is adressed to everyone on the bus we can remove the BPI layer and have message structured like this : P(S(A)).
 This greatly increase the flexibility of the bus.
 A reciver can perform and AND wise mask to the whole message to see if the message is of interest to him  and discard those who aren't (ex.: an I2C brdge dont care about an audio(A) package but an I2S bridge do).

 ![Transaction](https://github.com/cdg66/SHER-BUS_figures/blob/main/Protocol_stack.svg)